 BACKGROUND

 Hepatitis C virus (HCV) infection is a documented risk factor for chronic kidney disease (CKD) and progression to end-stage renal disease (ESRD).
-However, to date, there are no reports on the long-term hard endpoints (ESRD and death) of anti-HCV therapy [interferon-based therapy (IBT) or new direct-acting antivirals (DAAs)] in CKD patients.
-Due to DAAs were not available in the Taiwan’s single-payer national health insurance database currently released for research, we hypothesized that a retrospective analysis of the long-term outcomes of IBT in CKD patients will serve as a proxy for DAAs to increase our understanding of progression to ESRD following HCV infection.
+However, to date there are no reports on the long-term hard endpoints (ESRD and death) of anti-HCV therapy [interferon-based therapy (IBT) or new direct-acting antivirals] in CKD patients.
+Direct-acting antivirals are not available in Taiwan’s single-payer national health insurance database currently released for research.
+Therefore, we hypothesized that a retrospective analysis of the long-term outcomes of IBT in CKD patients will serve as a proxy for direct-acting antivirals to increase our understanding of progression to ESRD following HCV infection.

 AIM